jpswade/jpswade.github.io/_posts/2010-12-15-trac-tcl-for-eggdrop.md

 > \#       &#8211; fixed syntax errors

-Anyway, it seems to work pretty well now and I have a few improvements I&#8217;m looking to implement in the future.
+Anyway, it seems to work pretty well now and I have a few improvements I'm looking to implement in the future.

-Here&#8217;s the download:
+Here's the download:

   * [trac.tcl](http://hm2k.googlecode.com/svn/trunk/code/tcl/trac.tcl)